sdjebali/sdjebali.github.io/misc.md

 </table>

 ## HDR jury <a name="hdrjury"></a>
-I have been in the following HDR (Habilitation a Diriger des Recherches) juries:
+I have been in the following HDR (Habilitation a Diriger des Recherches) juries/evaluations:
 <table>
   <thead>
       <tr>